Royal Milk Tea vs. Milk Tea: What’s the Difference?

-As you may know, Japanese “Milk Tea” is black tea with milk added, but do you know how the regular tea with milk differs from Japan-originated milk tea “Royal Milk Tea”?
+As you may know, Japanese Milk Tea is black tea with milk added.
+But do you know how the drink differs from Japan-originated Milk Tea called Royal Milk Tea?

 Royal Milk Tea (ロイヤルミルクティー)